Last updated 9 August 2016

 A term of the contract is unfair

 The ACL also protects consumers where a term of the contract is unfair.
-For more information on unfair terms see A guide to the unfair contract terms law.
+For more information on unfair terms see Unfair Contract Terms: A guide for businesses and legal practitioners.

 A term is void if the term is unfair and is contained in a standard form contract (most contracts to buy a car from a motor dealer are standard form contracts, but a contract to buy a car from your neighbour would not be).
 A term is unfair if it causes a substantial imbalance in the parties’ rights and obligations arising under the contract, if it is not reasonably necessary to protect the legitimate interests of the party relying on it and if it would cause harm to a party if it were applied or relied on.